leonjohan3/acs-codepipeline/README.md

    the "Getting started" instructions above.
 6. When running in CloudShell, at times I get error: `Gradle build daemon disappeared unexpectedly (it may have been killed or may have crashed)`

-   This is suspected to be a memory issue with CloudShell, so just re-run the command until it finishes successfully.
+   This is suspected to be a memory issue with CloudShell - re-run the command until it finishes successfully.
 This only happens in the CloudShell console, and not in the pipeline build.
 7. The $HOME folder on CloudShell is only 1GB in size.
 How do I prevent running out of disk space?

    The first step is to move the "caches" to the `/tmp` folder.
 Do this by adding the following line to your "$HOME/.gradle/gradle.properties":
    `GRADLE_WRAPPER_DISTS_HOME=/tmp`.
-Additionally, and optionally, create a symlink from "$HOME/.cache" to "/tmp/.cache" then add the command `mkdir -p /tmp/.cache` to the "$HOME/.bash_profile" (as this folder will not exist on newly provided CloudShell sessions).
+Additionally, and optionally, create a symlink from "$HOME/.cache" to "/tmp/.cache" then add the command `mkdir -p /tmp/.cache` to the "$HOME/.bash_profile" (as this folder in "/tmp" will not exist on newly provided CloudShell sessions).
 Only changes to your $HOME folder is persisted and made available in future CloudShell sessions.

 # Resources
 - [What is AWS AppConfig](<https://docs.aws.amazon.com/appconfig/latest/userguide/what-is-appconfig.html>)